 Other factors that affect the amount of child support paid include:

 - The amount of time each parent spends with the child

 - The number and age of children living in the home

 - Education and child care needs

 - The expenses involved in maintaining each home

 Every situation is different.
-If you have questions about your own California child support case, please contact the San Francisco divorce attorneys at The Law Offices of Paul H. Nathan.
+If you have questions about your own California child support case, please contact the Marin County divorce attorneys at The Law Offices of Paul H. Nathan.
 Our women-only divorce attorneys fight hard to make sure mothers get the financial support they need.
 To schedule an appointment, call us at 415-341-1144.